wonambi-python/wonambi/docs/source/gui/channels.rst

 .. image:: images/channels_05_scale.png

-You can remove the mean for each channel individually.
+You can remove the mean for each channel group individually.
+Removing the mean might be useful if your data has a constant offset.

 .. image:: images/channels_05_demean.png